VOTING FROM BENIN

 Researching the Candidates and Issues: Online Resources.
 Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain via numerous websites such as Project Smart Voter.
 You can also read national and hometown newspapers on-line, or search the Internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (email@example.com).
 FVAP also shares Voting Alerts via Facebook and Twitter.

-If you have questions about voting or would like to mail your voting forms and ballots to the United States, please visit the Consular Section during American Citizen Service hours, Thursdays from 1:30 to 4pm.
+If you have questions about voting or would like to mail your voting forms and ballots to the United States, please contact the American Citizen Services Unit at the U.S. Embassy by email at ACSCotonou@state.gov.
 Please note that the section is closed on holidays.
 As noted above, documents should be in envelopes with sufficient postage with the correct election office address.
+Although the U.S. Embassy will do our part to get your ballot in the mail, we cannot guarantee that the ballot will arrive on time.
+Please ensure that you give plenty of time for your ballot to reach your election office.